UCL-EO/geog0111/docs/017_Functions.md

         def power_of_2(ilist):
-            """
-            output a list of 2 raised to the power of the values of the input arguments
+            """return a list of 2 to the power of the values of the arguments

             Inputs:
                 ilist : list of integers